 Audit Trail & Access Control

-EASA will maintain a record of all versions of the spreadsheet that were released to your intranet or cloud (when and by whom), as well as recording who released each workbook and when.
+EASA maintains a record of all versions of the spreadsheets that have been saved to your intranet or cloud, as well as recording who released each workbook and when.
 It also notes any cases of individual use, by application and user.
-Previously completed use cases can be reopened as a starting point for new cases, if needed, and be tracked accordingly as part of the Excel audit trail.
-But since the actual spreadsheet is not being manipulated by the users, the integrity of the document is retained.
-Access to this versions and their results are also completely controlled as described in the next point.
+Previously-completed cases can also be reopened as a starting point for new cases, if needed, and be tracked accordingly as part of the Excel audit trail.
+But since the actual spreadsheet is not being manipulated, the document will retain its integrity.

-EASA includes a built-in security layer in which a user must authenticate themselves before being given access to the site.
-User account management is an integral part of EASA and is available as standard.
-In addition, EASA can be configured to integrate with existing authentication and single sign-on (SSO) solutions already in place within your organization, such as Active Directory (AD), LDAP, SAML, Siteminder, etc.
+EASA includes a built-in security layer that requires a user to authenticate themselves before they are granted access to the application site.
+User account management is integral to EASA software, and comes available as standard.
+In addition to this, EASA can be configured to integrate with existing authentication and single sign-on (SSO) solutions that you already have implemented in your organization.
+This includes Active Directory (AD), LDAP, SALM, Siteminder, and others.

-EASA’s user account management enables the administrator to tightly control what results can be shared and which apps can be seen and used by specific sets of individuals.
-This is accomplished by group functions and dedicated app libraries with granularity down to the individual level, if required.
+The user account management provided by EASA enables the administrator to tightly control which results are shared, and which apps can be seen and used by individuals.
+This is accomplished by the group function along with dedicated app libraries, with details down to the individual level, if required.
 In addition, the availability of different portions or options within the application can also be controlled by simple administrative control, all without changing the application or underlying spreadsheet.